 Audience

-This is written for those who already run containerised services behind a reverse proxy and enforce basic controls such as CIDR restricted admin endpoints.
+This is for people running containerised services behind a reverse proxy and enforcing basic controls such as CIDR restricted admin endpoints.
 I assume you are comfortable with split DNS, DHCP supplied revolvers, NAT reflection, and OS level DNS over HTTPS or TLS.

-With my split DNS, internal clients should resolve to the internal IP, and external clients to the public IP.
+With my split DNS, internal clients should resolve to internal IP addresses, and external clients to a public IP, including my externally facing IP.
 In that arrangement, the application sees the real client IP and CIDR-based admin access is achieved.

-It locked me out of the service immediately.
+It locked me out of the admin features immediately.
 OK then…

 Symptom